Terms of Reference and Guidelines

 - Supporting members to complete paperwork for reimbursement, ensuring information is verified (for example, meetings attended) and submitted to the Secretariat.

-- Arranging appropriate venues for meetings held outside Community Services Directorate premises and arranging refreshments for meetings within budget.
+- Arranging appropriate venues for meetings held outside Chief Minister, Treasury and Economic Development Directorate premises and arranging refreshments for meetings within budget.

 The Chair and the Deputy Chair will be deemed to be on Council business when representing the Council at meetings and forums and when attending to the operation of Council and meeting with ACT Government representatives and such other business as may reasonably be required in discharging the Council’s Terms of Reference.
 The Chair and the Deputy Chair may represent existing Council policy in the public domain, including the media, as needed to discharge the Council’s Terms of Reference.